embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

   '0x1BC51a0edEC9FdEA3B14748e9209F4bF8Fe024b5' ]
 ```

-If you want to check the balance of an individual wallet from the above list, you can do so by running:
+If you want to check the balance of an individual account from the above list, you can do so by running:

 ```js
 const account1 = "0x7689cF9F90FAad61B8a3c9b1b2A5b4580B37358b";